CS-A-11/assignment1-nimraIjaz/README.md

 This assignment enable me to learn about HTML and use a number of tags from different websites for example w3school and codeAcademy.
 It was fun working on this and looking forward to add styling and designing to this.

+You can check the repository containing HTML file at https://github.com/nimraIjaz/nimraIjaz.github.io.git